usaid-cs/yesterday-i-learned/random.md

 - [RSPs do not have tax exemptions.
 RRSPs do.](http://www.differencebetween.net/business/difference-between-rsp-and-rrsp/)
 - [Kids typically cannot recognise themselves in the mirror until 3.](https://www.theatlantic.com/science/archive/2017/02/what-do-animals-see-in-the-mirror/516348/?single_page=true)
 - A [_brown noser_](https://www.urbandictionary.com/define.php?term=brown+noser&amp=true&defid=724517) is an ass kisser (or licker, or equivalent).
 - The act of asking for a lower interest rate (or other terms) is called [refinancing](https://en.wikipedia.org/wiki/Refinancing).
+Sometimes you can lock into a lower mortgage rate early by paying a penalty.
+If the penalty is less than the percentage change, it might still be worth a shot.
 - In class diagrams, arrows point from subclasses to their base classes because [arrows mean Generalisation in UML](http://stackoverflow.com/a/2471642/1558430).
 - Toilet paper glows in UV light.
 - The R project is also known as [GNU S](https://en.wikipedia.org/wiki/S_%28programming_language%29), the GNU implementation of the S programming language.